mobile app bar

 Nov 24, 2024; Inglewood, California, USA; Philadelphia Eagles quarterback Jalen Hurts (1) celebrates with running back Saquon Barkley (26) after the Eagles defeat the Los Angeles Rams during the first half at SoFi Stadium.

-Despite what the money line and the public had to say, the Denver Broncos showed up to play in Week 5, and they somehow managed to find a lead in the fourth quarter.
-Unfortunately for the Eagles, that’s when things completely unraveled.
+Despite what the money line and the public had to say, the Denver Broncos showed up to play in Week 5.
+And they somehow managed to find a lead in the fourth quarter.
+That’s when things completely unraveled for the Eagles.

-Their communications broke down, their executions faltered, and as a result, they officially have their first loss of the season.
-Jalen Hurts was able to produce one of the highest passing yard totals of his entire career, 280, to be exact, but it simply wasn’t enough.
+Their communications broke down, their executions faltered, leading to their first loss of the season.
+Jalen Hurts was able to produce one of the highest passing yard totals of his entire career.
+That’s 280 yards to be exact.
+But it simply wasn’t enough.

 Nevertheless, a loss is a loss, even if it’s the first one that the Eagles have seen in quite some time.
-In other words,
+And Hurts praised the Broncos for pushing the Eagles and earning the victory.

 Certain things don’t get you until they get you.
 We’re obviously in pursuit of our best self, the pursuit of growth.
 I give a lot of credit to that team.
 They played an outstanding game.
-They executed when they needed to and they won that battle.”
+They executed when they needed to, and they won that battle,” added Hurts.

-Even though this week will be a bitter pill for them to swallow, Philadelphia will have an opportunity to put this behind them and get back in the win column in Week 6.
-Their divisional rivals, the New York Giants, who just so happen to be one of the lowliest teams in all of professional football, will be hosting next week.
+Even though this week’s loss will be a bitter pill for them to swallow, Philadelphia will have an opportunity to put this behind them and get back in the win column in Week 6.
+Their divisional rivals, the New York Giants, who just so happen to be one of the lowliest teams in the league at the moment, will be hosting them next week.

-Considering that the G-Men were just routed by the New Orleans Saints, a rebuilding squad that is currently averaging less than 19 points per game, it’s safe to say that this will be a perfect rebound spot for Philly.
-In the long run, however, the concerns surrounding their own offense will continue to linger right up until they are able to remedy them.
+Considering that the G-Men were just routed by the New Orleans Saints, a rebuilding squad that is currently averaging less than 19 points per game, this will be a perfect rebound spot for Philly.
+In the long run, however, the concerns surrounding their offense will pop up.
+Unless they remedy them, that is.

 The only issue is that a cure seems to be nowhere in sight, and their wide receivers are beginning to grow impatient.
-Then again, that’s not much of a surprise given the fact that these same exact complaints were being voiced last season.
+Then again, that’s not much of a surprise given the fact that these same complaints were being voiced last season, too.

 About the author